-The Neggera 1200 is a highly modified version of Ducati Hypermortard 1100 bike.
+The Neggera 1200 is a highly modified version of the Ducati Hypermortard 1100 bike.
 It is produced by NCR, an Italian based company known for giving a gorgeous makeover to already handsome Ducati bikes for a long time.
-Leggera is a street legal bike and currently holds the position of the lightest Hypermotard bike with only 328 pounds of total weight.
+Leggera is a street-legal bike and currently holds the position of the lightest Hypermotard bike with only 328 pounds of total weight.

 Having the usual NCR look and feel, it also includes the carbon-ceramic brakes and carbon bodywork and wheels which.
-But it’s the power house which makes the difference, while the base Hypermotard 1100 EVO SP comes with a stock DS 1100 motor, the NCR Leggera 1200 Special features a 1200cc engine with an increased Power of 132 HP.
+But it’s the powerhouse that makes the difference; while the base Hypermotard 1100 EVO SP comes with a stock DS 1100 motor, the NCR Leggera 1200 Special features a 1200cc engine with the increased power of 132 HP.

 12. Icon Sheene

-It is a complex piece of engineering and one of the most powerful production motorcycles in the world with the 1400 cc turbocharger, four cylinder engine which produces power of over 250 HP.
+It is a complex piece of engineering and one of the most powerful production motorcycles in the world with the 1400 cc turbocharger, four-cylinder engine which produces a power of over 250 HP.
 Only 52 Icon Sheene bikes were built.
 The maximum speed of this bike is 200 MPH.
-It has carbon wheels, aluminum frame, 6 speed quick shift gearbox and much more compelling features.
+It has carbon wheels, an aluminum frame, 6-speed quick shift gearbox, and much more compelling features.

 11. MTT Turbine Streetfighter

-The MTT Turbine Streetfighter is a unique hybrid motorcycle which runs on either diesel or kerosene and even on jet fuel.
-As the name suggests, it is powered by turboshaft engine.
-One of the many unique things about the motorcycle is that it is not mass produced and can only be acquired by prior order.
+The MTT Turbine Streetfighter is a unique hybrid motorcycle that runs on either diesel or kerosene and even on jet fuel.
+As the name suggests, it is powered by a turboshaft engine.
+One of the many unique things about the motorcycle is that it is not mass-produced and can only be acquired by prior order.

 It has a Rolls Royce engine producing 420 HP at a torque of 576 NM.
-The bike registered the top speed of 249 km/h.
-The V8 engine has two speed gearbox with a frame and wheels that are made up of aluminium and carbon fiber respectively.
+The bike registered a top speed of 249 km/h.
+The V8 engine has a two-speed gearbox with a frame and wheels that are made up of aluminum and carbon fiber, respectively.